psycopg/psycopg2/doc/src/index.rst

 both efficient and secure.
 It features client-side and :ref:`server-side
 <server-side-cursors>` cursors, :ref:`asynchronous communication
 <async-support>` and :ref:`notifications <async-notify>`, |COPY-TO-FROM|__
-support, and a flexible :ref:`objects adaptation system
+support.
+Many Python types are supported out-of-the-box and :ref:`adapted to matching PostgreSQL data types <python-types-adaptation>`; adaptation can be extended and customized thanks to a flexible :ref:`objects adaptation system
-<python-types-adaptation>`.
-Many basic Python types are supported
-out-of-the-box and mapped to matching PostgreSQL data types, such as strings (both byte strings and Unicode), numbers (ints, longs, floats, decimals), booleans and date/time objects (both built-in and `mx.DateTime`_), several types of :ref:`binary objects <adapt-binary>`.
-Also available are mappings between lists and PostgreSQL arrays of any supported type, between :ref:`dictionaries and PostgreSQL hstore <adapt-hstore>`, between :ref:`tuples/namedtuples and PostgreSQL composite types <adapt-composite>`, and between Python objects and :ref:`JSON <adapt-json>`.
+<adapting-new-types>`.

 Psycopg 2 is both Unicode and Python 3 friendly.